Australian railway signalling: Queensland Railway Signal Aspects

 QLD makes use of Junction indicators at the signals protecting junctions.
 These are a separate display of white lights above the main signal head that are angled in the direction of the turnout; they can also be of a theatre display type which shows a letter or multiple letters which refer to the location that the train is being directed to.

 In order to provide warning of upcoming turnouts, QLD makes use of Dynamic Speed Indicators, these are boxes below the main set of lights which contain yellow text.
 The text will tell the driver what speed they are allow to pass the next signal, the presence of the text will warn them of an upcoming turnout.
 The usual speeds that can be displayed are: 25, 40, 50 and 80.

 QLD Dwarf Signals

 South Australia

 South Australia uses two primary forms of signalling.
 Nearly all signal boxes in South Australia have now been closed, with most rail traffic being coordinated through centralised traffic control systems, either under Australian Rail Track Corporation control from Mile End or Adelaide Metro control from Adelaide.
-Where these two networks interface, such as at the Goodwood level crossing or at Torrens Junction, control is usually from ARTC after release from Adelaide Metro.
+Where these two networks interface, such as at the former Goodwood level crossing or at Torrens Junction (both now grade separated), control is usually from ARTC after release from Adelaide Metro.
 Despite the almost uniform CTC control some signal boxes still exist, such as Dry Creek South although they are not normally switched in.